alexxlevesque/cluegamesolver/README.md

 # 🔍 Bayesian Clue Solver

-Real-time probabilistic inference engines designed to beat the game of *Clue* using Bayesian reasoning, soft constraint propagation, and dynamic suggestion tracking.
-The main engine is built to calculate the likelihood of each card being in the murder envelope — and eventually recommend the optimal next move based on current information.
-Other engines are built on human behavior and scenarios to calculate the likelihood of each card being in each player's hand.
+A sophisticated Clue game assistant that uses Bayesian reasoning and probabilistic inference to help players track game state, calculate probabilities, and make optimal suggestions.
+The system provides real-time probability updates for cards in the murder envelope and player hands, helping you solve the mystery faster and more effectively.

 ---